In this surf spot review – find out what to expect when surfing Seaside, what time of year this wave is best and other hidden, local knowledge.

 In this section, learn what to expect when surfing Seaside Reef.

 Seaside Reef is a playful wave in medium size surf with multiple sections and will become fast and hollow when the surf is overhead.
 As such, I consider Seaside Reef surf spot to be an intermediate to advanced wave.
-Locals love this wave and even local pros like Rob Machado are commonly found at Seaside Reef.
+Locals love this wave and even local pros like Rob Machado are commonly found hanging out and surfing here.
+Seaside beach has a large wide, beach so it’s easy to sit and watch the surfing or simply enjoy a beach day.

 Since Seaside Reef is a reef break, the only real hazard to watch out for when surfing Seaside Reef is the rock bottom.
 At times, it’s shallow so I recommend falling flat.